orjules/kalman/scalar_filter/AboutScalarFilter.md

 - K: Kalman Gain
 - P: Process uncertainty
 - R: Measurement uncertainty
-- k: running sample number (written like function because subscript might not render)
+- k: running sample number (written as subscript with P_k or P_k-1 for previous sample)

 The basic idea is to estimate the state of a system with measurements of it and the uncertainty of these measurements.